Once known as Pelican Point, Winton, Australia was first settled in

 Walk along the streets and feel the spirit of the bush.
 Enjoy Country hospitality and unique characters.
-You'll miss a lot when you travel Queensland and drive past this unique town during your Queensland holidays.
+You'll miss a lot when you travel along the Matilda Way and don't stop in this unique town.

-Winton's history is connected with the great sheares's strike of the 1890s.
+Winton's history is connected with the great shearer's strike of the 1890s.
 About 500 shearers camped south of the town to show support for shearers on the surrounding stations.

-A 2 km walk guides you to the major attrations.
+A two km walk guides you to the major sights in Winton.
 Take your time and discover historic buildings and sites.

 The Waltzing Matilda Centre, Elderslie Street

-The centre combines the Qantilda museum, an art gallery, the Billabong Courtyard, a collection of memorabilia from the pioneering past, and of course the birth of Australia's international airline, Qantas.
+Interactive displays tell the story of Waltzing Matilda.
+It is perhaps the only museum dedicated to a song.
+The centre includes an art gallery, the Qantilda museum with a collection of memorabilia from the pioneering past, and of course the birth of Australia's international airline, Qantas.

 Explore the history from Aborigines time to present days.
-Enjoy a rest in the Coolibah Country Kitchen restaurant after exploring all that history.
+Enjoy a rest at the Tuckerbox Cafe after exploring all that history.

 This building is listed by the National Trust as one of the well preserved old-style general stores.
-It was Winton's first general store.
+It was Winton's first general store, located in Elderslie Street.